PTW-TUDa/eta_utility/docs/guide/development.rst

 You can edit the *.rst-files* in the *docs* folder.
 A simple text editor is sufficient for this.
 A helpful start for learning the syntax can be found `here <https://sublime-and-sphinx-guide.readthedocs.io/en/latest/index.html>`_.

-For test purposes, the following command can be executed in the directory of the documentation (on Windows you might need to add '.\\' before 'make'):
+For test purposes, navigate to the *docs* folder and execute the following command:

 .. code-block:: console